 - Sprint Retrospective – The Retrospective is an event where the Development Team meets to discuss how to improve their process to make it more effective and enjoyable.

-If you like this, you might also find the links on our Agile Coaching Resources page helpful.
+You might also find the links on our Agile Coaching Resources page helpful.
 We’ve created a concise index to all our posts related to Scrum Mastering and Agile Coaching.

 Please feel free to include this on your own website.